aholstenson/aholstenson/TEMPLATE.md

 I work with user-centered problem solving using technology.
 You'll find me in Malmö, Sweden.

-I enjoy building things and over the years I've pushed {{ COMMITS }}
+I enjoy building things and over the years on GitHub I've pushed {{ COMMITS }}
 commits, opened {{ ISSUES }} issues and submitted {{ PULL_REQUESTS }} PRs in
 {{ REPOSITORIES_CONTRIBUTED_TO }} repositories.
 There's currently
 {{ REPOSITORIES }} repositories around here with {{ STARS }} stars.